 The state of Indiana implemented an eviction moratorium that ran from March 19 to August 14, 2020.
-Courts in Marion County (Indianapolis) have been accepting new eviction filings and processing cases since that moratorium lifted.
+Filings in Marion County (Indianapolis) increased after that moratorium lifted.

 More detail on eviction protections in Indianapolis can be found on the COVID-19 Housing Policy Scorecard.

 * Filings in the last week may be undercounted as a result of processing delays.
 These counts will be revised in the following week.

 Eviction filings in Indianapolis ran above historical averages in January and February of 2020.1 Filings began to drop in March, and remained well below average between April and July 2020, after which filings increased.

 Eviction filings aren’t spread evenly across cities: a small number of buildings are responsible for a disproportionate share of eviction cases.
 This pattern, which existed before the pandemic, has continued in 2020 and beyond.
 We analyzed eviction records in Indianapolis to determine where the most cases are being filed during the pandemic.
 This is a list of eviction hot spots—the 10 buildings responsible for the most filings—over the course of the full pandemic and over the last eight weeks.

 Marion County is divided into 224 census tracts.
 In each of those tracts, we map the number of eviction filings over the last four weeks.
 If you toggle below you can see these numbers as eviction filing rates—the number of eviction filings divided by the number of renter households in the area—or compared to the typical number of filings in the average year.1 2

 American Community Survey (ACS) data allow us to categorize neighborhoods by their racial/ethnic majority: White, Black, Latinx, or Other/None.